 I am very motivated to work hard for the development and the promotion of the occupational therapy profession and this post helps me to stay inspired.

 One of the mayor points of COTEC’s political program is to enable Occupational therapists to use their qualifications throughout Europe.
 After four years of working as an Occupational Therapist in Berlin and one year of working abroad as a health worker I finished my Bc.
 Sc. in OT in the Netherlands 2016.
-Currently I am working in geriatrics in Hamburg (D).
+Currently I am working as a Teacher for occupational therapy in Hamburg (D).

-I strive to improve the mobility of health work force within the European Union and hereby enhancing the international exchange among Occupational Therapy practitioners.
-Since Europe is growing together, it becomes more and more significant to tackle public health issues on a transnational basis.
+I strive to improve the mobility of health work force within the European Union and hereby enhance the international exchange among occupational therapy practitioners.
+Since European countries are intricately interconnected, it becomes more and more significant to tackle public health issues on a transnational basis.